THE BLUE PRINT

 Three takeaways

-1. The first thing you can do is develop a team that plans out risk mitigation in your supply chain.
+1. To Start, develop a team that plans out risk mitigation in your supply chain.

 2. Talk with vendors and suppliers ahead of time.
 Ask what they can do before a disruption occurs.